Norman Mailer: Novelist

 Mailer wrote 12 novels in 59 years.
 After completing courses in French language and culture at the University of Paris in 1947–48, he returned to the U.S. shortly after The Naked and the Dead was published in May 1948.
 A New York Times best seller for 62 weeks, it was the only one of Mailer's novels to reach the number one position.
 It was hailed by many as one of the best American wartime novels and included in a list of the hundred best English-language novels of the twentieth century by the Modern Library.
-The book that made his reputation sold over a million copies in its first year, (three million by 1981) and has never gone out of print.
+The book that made his reputation sold more than a million copies in its first year, (three million by 1981) and has never gone out of print.
 It is still considered to be one of the finest depictions of Americans in combat during World War II.

 Barbary Shore (1951) was not well received by the critics.
 It was a surreal parable of Cold War leftist politics set in a Brooklyn rooming-house, and Mailer's most autobiographical novel.
 His 1955 novel, The Deer Park drew on his experiences working as a screenwriter in Hollywood from 1949 to 1950.
 It was initially rejected by seven publishers due to its purportedly sexual content before being published by Putnam's.
-It was not a critical success, but it made the best-seller list, sold over 50,000 copies its first year, and is considered by some critics to be the best Hollywood novel since Nathanael West's The Day of the Locust.
+It was not a critical success, but it made the best-seller list, sold more than 50,000 copies its first year, and is considered by some critics to be the best Hollywood novel since Nathanael West's The Day of the Locust.